Correct-Syntax/correct-syntax.github.io/content/faq.md

 #### Where are you located?

 I'm based in Missouri (USA), but I currently travel and work remotely.
-I work with clients in the USA and abroad and can accommodate for differences in time zones.
+I work with clients in the USA and abroad and am willing to accommodate for differences in time zones.